Fiercefish1/HomeAssistant_Keypad_Blueprints/README.md

-# Keymaster & Keypad Blueprints for Home Assistant
+# Alarm & Keypad Blueprints for Home Assistant
 A collection of Home Assistant blueprints for controlling alarms, keypads, and garage doors.
 Rink Keypad blueprints were derived from the great work by [@imsorrybutwho](https://github.com/ImSorryButWho/HomeAssistantNotes) for Ring keypads with the Alarmo integration.